Ichthyodinium

 Ichthyodinium is a monotypic genus of dinoflagellates in the family Dinophysaceae.
 Ichthyodinium chabelardi (/ɪkθioʊˈdɪniəm/) is currently the sole described species of the genus.

-I. chabelardi is a generalist parasite with a very broad geographic range.
+Ichthyodinium chabelardi is a generalist parasite with a very broad geographic range.
 It has been found in locations such as the coasts of Indonesia and Vietnam, the Mediterranean Sea, and off the coast of Portugal.
 The full extent of its distribution is not known.
 While it can be found throughout most of the year, it has been observed to infect sardine eggs with the highest rates in the winter and early spring, from December to March.

 It is of economic significance to the fish industry, where it depletes the numbers of many species of fin fish by acting as an endoparasite in host embryos.
 It was originally described in 1952 by Hollande and Cachon, who described it as an agent of infection amongst sardines off the coast of Algeria, in the Mediterranean Sea.

 In 2006, Gestal et al. proposed a reclassification of I. chabelardi into the genus Perkinsoide based on its ultrastructure and RNA sequence, but several papers have opposed this reclassification based on its zoospore ultrastructure, as well as its small subunit rRNA and large subunit rRNA sequences.
 Recently, there has been evidence brought forth that there may be at least two distinct species of Ichthyodinium, since slight genetic differences have been detected between the European and Asian populations.